 Is Native Bread certified gluten-free?

-Native Bread is made in a dedicated allergen-free kitchen where none of the top allergens are present, including wheat, dairy, eggs, corn, soy, and nuts.
+Native Bread is made in a dedicated allergen-free kitchen where none of the top allergens are present, including wheat, dairy, eggs, corn, soy, sesame seeds, and nuts.
 Some of our products do contain coconut oil or coconut butter.
 We also use certified gluten-free oats and oat flour.

 Does Native Bread contain [dairy, eggs, soy etc.]?

-Native Bread is free from wheat, dairy, eggs, soy, corn, nuts, and gums.
+Native Bread is free from wheat, dairy, eggs, soy, corn, sesame seeds, nuts, and gums.
 Some of our products do contain coconut oil or coconut butter.
 Honey Oat and Cinnamon Raisin do contain a small amount of local honey.

 Is Native Bread Vegan?